 Every year, at the beginning of the new year, returning students are emailed an upperclassman renewal newsletter on the financial aid process for the upcoming academic year.
 The newsletter is emailed to the students' University of Scranton email account and to parents' email address.
 The FAFSA must be completed by April 15 by all students applying for need-based aid programs.

 The financial aid review process for returning students begins upon the completion of the spring semester, at which time academic progress is evaluated.
 Students who wish to borrow a Direct Stafford Loan will automatically be reviewed for the loan.
 Students' parents applying for a PLUS loan must renew the request annually by going through a credit check and requesting a loan amount starting in June.
 Alternative Loans must be reapplied for annually starting in June.
 Apply for the PLUS and Alternative Loans for the full academic year.

-Adult Undergraduate Students
+Non-Traditional Undergraduate Students

 The Federal Pell Grant is available to full time, half time, and less than half time students.
-Limited funding is available for the same students through the federal campus based programs; SEOG, Perkins Loans, and Work Study.
+Limited funding is available for the same students through the federal campus based programs; SEOG and Work Study.
 Students applying for the Federal Direct Stafford Loan or the Direct Parent Plus Loan (dependent students only) must be enrolled at least half time.
 The Pennsylvania State Grant is available to qualified Pennsylvania domiciles enrolled for at least six credits per term.

 - Dexter Hanley Full-Time Grant